shreyasrao114/OCR/README.md

-Optical Character Recognition on a Youtube video
+Detecting text in a Youtube video and displaying it at the bottom